Cancanakon/ayyildizhaber/replit.md

 - Proxy configuration for reverse proxy deployment

 ## Recent Changes
+- June 24, 2025: Changed color scheme from red to subtle closed blue throughout the system
+- June 24, 2025: Updated all UI elements, buttons, headers, and accents to use blue theme
 - June 24, 2025: Added Instagram stories-style featured news section at top of homepage
 - June 24, 2025: Implemented horizontal scrollable story cards with category badges and hover effects
 - June 24, 2025: Created responsive design for both desktop and mobile story viewing